White Star Line: Oceanic and the death of Thomas Ismay

-In the early months of 1897, while Cymric was still under construction at Harland & Wolff, it became clear to Thomas Ismay and other company officials that a new addition to the North Atlantic fleet was needed, as White Star's fleet was starting to lag behind those of their competitors, such as Cunard and North German Lloyd.
+In the early months of 1897, while Cymric was still under construction at Harland & Wolff, it became clear to Thomas Ismay and other company officials that a new addition to the North Atlantic fleet was needed, as White Star's fleet was starting to lag behind those of their competitors, such as Cunard and Norddeutscher Lloyd.
 By this point, the only remaining ship of the original Oceanic class of liners was Adriatic, which had been in service for 25 years and was starting to show her age.
-Britannic and Germanic were equally outdated, and with advancements in shipbuilding during the 1890s, Teutonic and Majestic had been eclipsed by several newer vessels, most recently by North German Lloyd's Kaiser Wilhelm der Grosse.
+Britannic and Germanic were equally outdated, and with advancements in shipbuilding during the 1890s, Teutonic and Majestic had been eclipsed by several newer vessels, most recently by Norddeutscher Lloyd's Kaiser Wilhelm der Grosse.
 In response, Ismay and his partners at Harland & Wolff set out to design two new liners for the North Atlantic run which would, in a fashion similar to how Teutonic and Majestic had done, go down in shipbuilding history.

 The new steamers, which were intended to be named Oceanic and Olympic, were designed to be both the largest and most luxurious the world had ever seen.
 In March 1897, the first keel plates for Oceanic were laid at Harland & Wolff, but almost immediately problems arose.
 Due to the fact that a vessel of this size had never been built, work on the ship was delayed until an overhead gantry crane could be built.
 Her launch on 14 January 1899 drew an immense crowd of spectators numbering more than 50,000, as Oceanic would be the last British transatlantic liner to be launched in the 19th century, as well as the first to exceed the Great Eastern in length.
-She measured 704 ft in length, with a beam of 68 ft and had a gross register tonnage of 17,254, making her a full 42% larger than North German Lloyd's Kaiser Wilhelm Der Grosse.
-Like Teutonic and Majestic, Oceanic was designed with capabilities to be converted to an armed merchant cruiser in time of war if needed, specifications for which included her to be built with a double-plated hull and turrets on her upper decks which could be quickly mounted with guns.
+She measured 704 ft in length, with a beam of 68 ft and had a gross register tonnage of 17,254, making her a full 42% larger than Norddeutscher Lloyd's Kaiser Wilhelm Der Grosse.
+Like Teutonic and Majestic, Oceanic was designed with capabilities to be converted to an armed merchant cruiser in time of war if needed, specifications for which caused her to be built with a double-plated hull and turrets on her upper decks which could be quickly mounted with guns.
 She was also built with triple expansion engines geared to twin screws capable of achieving a respectable, if not record breaking, service speed of 19 kn.
 Additionally, she had a considerably larger passenger capacity of just over 1,700, providing for 410 First Class, 300 Second Class and 1,000 Third Class passengers.